 The Canon EOS 350D continues to sell well and holds its own against rival models and stablemates.
 Is this 8-megapixel DLSR worth tracking down?

-“The 350D is a speedy performer.
+“The Canon EOS 350D is a speedy performer.
 Startup time is so fast as to be non-existent at 0.2 seconds.
 Shot-to-shot time is fast too, with 3 frames per second in burst mode”

-Released back in 2005 but still widely available, the EOS 350D’s basic body design is almost identical to its younger brothers the 400D and 450D.
+Released back in 2005 but still widely available, the basic body design of the Canon EOS 350D is almost identical to its younger brothers the 400D and 450D.

 The biggest difference with this model is the fact that as well as a colour monitor on the back, you also get a secondary LCD display, something that’s been abandoned on the newer models.
 This shows shooting information such as shutter speed, aperture and shots remaining on your CompactFlash card.